1.Provide security services to the college community by enforcing College policies, patrolling campus, and securing assigned areas or buildings.

 26.Fill departmental collateral assignments as assigned by a supervisor, such as concerts, special events, and sporting events.

 27.Clean and fuel campus safety vehicle(s).

 28.Other duties as assigned by the Campus Safety Director or Assistant Directors.

 29.Perform other work‐related duties as assigned.

-High school graduation or GED.
-Must be able to pass the College’s basic security training during the first 90 days of employment.
+High school diploma or GED.
+Complete the College's basic security training during the first 90 days of employment.
 Must be able to possess a certification in emergency CPR/AED and First Aid within the first 90 days of employment.

-Prior security, military or law enforcement training or experience, or a combination of education and experience from which comparable knowledge and skills are strongly preferred.
-Experience in campus safety in a higher education setting is preferred.
+Experience in campus safety in a higher education, prior security, military or law enforcement training or experience, or a combination of education and experience from which comparable knowledge and skills are preferred.
+No record of convictions or moral turpitude.

 Licenses or Certifications:

-To provide for the safety, security and protection of persons, buildings and/or property within the college community, by enforcing state laws, federal laws and college policies as outlined in the student handbook.
+To provide for the safety, security and protection of persons, buildings and/or property within the college community, by enforcing state laws, federal laws and college policies as outlined in the student handbook..
 To promote safety consciousness among the entire campus community and to provide within given limitations, a secure environment for students, faculty, administration, staff, and guests of the College.
-To provide leadership for student campus safety officers.
 North Central College's full‐ and on call staff are expected to report for work fit for duty, which means able to perform their job duties in a safe, appropriate and effective manner, free from the adverse effects of physical, mental, emotional and personal problems.

 About North Central College